Menu

 Features

 Access the 1-mile Monatiquot River Walk here.
-It extends in two directions from Watson Park.
-Downstream along Lee’s Way and the Francis Toland Memorial Trail to Smith Beach, and upstream/across the river to the Weymouth Landing Access Ramp.
+It extends in two directions from Watson Park: downstream along Lee’s Way and the Francis Toland Memorial Trail to Smith Beach, and upstream/across the river to the Weymouth Landing Access Ramp.
 Most of it is crushed stone.
 The middle section is pavement.

 The Petersen Splash Pad is located at this park.
 In the summer, it is open daily from 10:00am – 7:00pmProof of Braintree residency is required.
 Children under 10 years of age must be accompanied by an adult (18 years or older), and must be supervised by that adult at all times.
 Only clean swim apparel may be worn at the splash pad.
 Children who are not toilet trained must wear tight-fitting plastic pants over a swim diaper.
 No animals, except for service animals, are permitted in the splash pad area.
 Use of the splash pad facility is prohibited when thunder is heard or lightning is seen, including a 30-minute period after the last lightning or thunder is detected.
 A full listing of rules and regulations is available at this link.

-This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.
-The park is named for Thomas A. Watson, who was the owner of the Fore River Ship & Engine Company.
-He also helped the Town of Braintree turn its idea for the Braintree Electric Light Department from an idea into a reality (1891).
+The park is named for Thomas A. Watson, who owned the Fore River Ship & Engine Company.
+He also helped the Town of Braintree transform the Braintree Electric Light Department from an idea into a reality (1891).

 Trail Description